 During this period, I completely stopped showing up with meals and loving my tribe in this way, not because I wasn’t able to but because I didn’t feel I could do the job justice.
-I felt that what I would be able to offer wasn’t good enough to bother with.
+I felt what I would be able to offer wasn’t good enough to bother with.
 I was so wrong.

-Now, I have three little boys, we live in a tiny house (like an actual tiny house, not just a small house), our lives are full but so very happy.
-I’m in my thirties now, I’m older, more tired and I’ve been through enough in my life to learn the truth I wish I’d known then.
+Now, I have three little boys, we live in a tiny house (like an actual tiny house, not just a small house), and our lives are full but so very happy.
+I’m in my thirties now, I’m older, more tired, and I’ve been through enough in my life to learn the truth I wish I’d known then.

 That’s it, really.
 Just show up.
 When your friend’s husband dies unexpectedly, when she has a baby, when she is going through a divorce, when her life is unraveling, she doesn’t care if you baked the cookies from scratch and perfectly placed them on a platter.

 I got to the door and let myself in (we’re close).
-I held her, loaded her dishwasher, read her kids a story and tucked them in, switched the laundry and cleaned the front bathroom for guests.
-You see earlier in my life I wouldn’t have made it there for an hour because I felt it was important to make myself presentable and bring a Pinterest worthy meal.
+I held her, loaded her dishwasher, read her kids a story and tucked them in, switched the laundry, and cleaned the front bathroom for guests.
+You see, earlier in my life I wouldn’t have made it there for an hour because I felt it was important to make myself presentable and bring a Pinterest worthy meal.
 She didn’t need Pinterest, she needed me, in all my socks with Birkenstocks imperfection.